 Hello readers!
 I am so very excited about this blog post.
 I made three things that I love and I can’t wait to tell you all about them!!
 Not too long ago I ordered some navy corduroy and charcoal gray corduroy from Indiesew.
 I love wearing corduroy but haven’t made too many garments from it.
 I was excited to make a new skirt and pants from the fabric I ordered.

 I didn’t have enough yardage to make the dress with sleeves.
-I ordered the Farrow Dress paper pattern from Indiesew and while I was waiting for it to arrive I got the idea of making the sleeveless version to wear over a long sleeved t-shirt, like a jumper.
-Of course I went to my tried and true Lark tee pattern to go under the dress.
-This is a scoop neck version, which I like because none of the neckband of the tee is visible under the dress.
+I ordered the Farrow Dress paper pattern from Indiesew and while I was waiting for it to arrive I got the idea of making the sleeveless version to wear over a long-sleeved t-shirt, like a jumper.
+Of course, I went to my tried and true Lark tee pattern to go under the dress.
+This is a scoop neck version, which I like because the neckband of the tee is not visible under the dress.

 I had to do some really creative cutting to even fit the sleeveless version on the amount of fabric I had.
 Since the corduroy has a nap I had to have my pieces laying out all in the same direction.
 I was able to eke it out with no room on spare on my length of fabric.
 I made a size 10 graded to a 12 and did a 5/8″ forward shoulder adjustment.
 I think next time I would cut the adjustment down to 1/4″ or 3/8″.
 The shoulder seams are a little bit more forward than they need to be, I think.